 Calhoun Christian School recognizes that children are a gift from God and are unique individuals created in His image.
 Therefore, all children are valuable to us.
 Not all children learn the same and some children have special needs that make learning more difficult for them.
 It is our aim to help these children overcome the obstacles that hinder their learning and to provide them with the tools necessary to be successful as a student at CCS.
 All children have value in God's eyes, so we will take every opportunity to encourage them and help them to feel part of their classes.

-Beginning in the fall of 2018, we are pleased to launch an inclusive education classroom for qualifying students in PreK through 3rd grade.
-An inclusive education classroom provides services and support for students with unique needs, as well as students with mild to moderate physical, cognitive and/or emotional challenges.
+Beginning in the fall of 2018, we launched an inclusive model of Christian education for qualifying students in PreK through 12th grade.
+An inclusive model provides services and support for students with unique needs, as well as students with mild to moderate physical, cognitive and/or emotional challenges.
 These students will spend the majority of their time in the general education classroom with other students in their grades.
-However, they will also have a special education teacher who works with them in order to provide additional, specific services.
+However, they will also have a Educational Support Specialist and a Para-educator who works with them in order to provide additional, specific services.
 Our inclusive education classroom is being modeled after the highly successful program at Zeeland Christian School.
-We are working with the Christian Learning Center Network as we build a program that includes all of God's children.
+We are working with All Belong as we build a program that includes all of God's children.

 While we recognize that we may not be able to accommodate all children with special needs, every effort will be made to provide an honest assessment of their learning needs and identify ways in which we can (or can learn to) help.
 For students performing above or below grade level an academic accommodation plan should be entered into between the teacher and the parents on behalf of the students.
 Also, while we recognize that this individualized intervention plan is not an official IEP, we commit to providing this opportunity for any child who demonstrates a need.
 As a board, administration, and staff, we will model a Christ-like attitude toward children with special needs which we believe will filter down to the parents and students in the school.